Shelley Memorial Award

 The Shelley Memorial Award of the Poetry Society of America, was established by the will of Mary P. Sears, and named after the poet Percy Bysshe Shelley.
-The prize is given to a living American poet selected with reference to genius and need, and is currently worth (2014) between $6,000 and $9,000.
-The selection is made by a jury of three poets: one each appointed by the presidents of Radcliffe and Berkeley, and the third by the Board of Governors of the Society.
+The prize is given to a living American poet selected with reference to genius and need, and was worth between $6,000 and $9,000 in 2015.
+The selection was made by a jury of three poets: one each appointed by the presidents of Radcliffe and Berkeley, and the third by the Board of Governors of the Society.
+More recently, the selection has been made by a jury of two: one appointed by the president of Berkeley and the second by the Society.

 Winners

 Winners of the Shelley Memorial Prize: